Devanshs7586/-Fact-Check-/README.md

 AI Claim Assessment Tool

-This project is an AI-based fact-checking and claim assessment system.
+An AI-powered document assessment and fact-checking application built with Streamlit, Gemini, and Tavily.

-It allows users to upload a PDF, extract the main fact-checkable claims, verify them using web evidence, and generate an assessment report.
+The application extracts the most important claims from a PDF document, searches for supporting evidence on the web, and evaluates each claim using AI-assisted fact-checking.

 Features
 Upload PDF documents
-Extract primary claims from document text
+Extract primary fact-checkable claims
-Avoid extracting every minor fact or supporting detail Search web evidence using Tavily
+Ignore minor supporting details and background information Search evidence using Tavily Search API
-Verify claims using Gemini
+Verify claims using Google Gemini
-Classify claims as:
+Classify claims into:
 True
 False
 Misleading